felixfavour/portfolio-v2/src/pages/stories/i-had-a-conversation-with-my-muslim-colleague.md

 It's hard, but if you practice the little you know, I think that will make Jesus happier rather than gathering knowledge of multiple bible references.

-I truly believe Jesus smiles more at the one who lives out a little scripture than the one who can recite a lot without living any of it.
 This is important because of how we human beings romanticize knowledge.

 There’s more I want to say, but I’ll save that for next week.
 It was not long after all.